dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 mind appropriately, we realize that we communicate in ways that might otherwise be stymied by anxiety or fear.

 The face of the internet will change with VR and technology will become more human.
 High-bandwidth *human* interactions will begin to replace textual interactions.
 This means VR will be a platform for real communication.
 It's similar to the difference between Radio and
 TV: the power shifts away from the faceless voice.
 More natural, more limited social networks will return.
 It won't be so easy to sway 1,000,000 followers because if you don't have real, in-depth interactions with someone, the connection won't be strong enough.
-To some degree, we'll retain hyperconnectedness and.
+To some degree, we'll retain hyperconnectedness, but the individual interactions of the common person will be more meaningful to those involved.

-My point in mentioning this is that one-on-one interactions will replace the irrelevant noise of comment threads, where half the participants are trolls with a few bots.
-At the same time, people are interacting in novel ways, but in a high bandwidth manner that causes people to focus on personal one-on-one connections.
-There are positive and negative aspects to this, but I think it's overwhelmingly positive, with the right safeguards in place.
+My point in mentioning this is that one-on-one interactions will replace the irrelevant noise of comment threads, where half the participants are trolls with a few meme bots here and there.
+At the same time, people will begin interacting in novel ways, but in a high bandwidth manner that causes people to focus on personal one-on-one connections.
+There are positive and negative aspects to these new social VR media interactions, but I think it's overwhelmingly positive, with the right safeguards in place.

 Furthermore, VR allows people to easily to don another personality.
 We